hyperledger-archives/iroha-api/source/includes/_build.md

 After you execute this script, following things happen:

- 1. It checks if you don't have containers with Iroha already running.
-If yes — it will reattach you to interactive shell.
-Assuming if you don't have any, then:
+ 1. The script if you don't have containers with Iroha already running.
+It ends up with reattaching you to interactive shell upon succesful completion.
  2. The script will download iroha-docker-develop, redis and postgres images.
 Iroha image contains all development dependencies, and is based on top of ubuntu:16.04.
  3. Three containers are created and launched.
  4. The user is attached to the interactive environment for development and testing with `iroha` folder mounted from the host machine.
+Iroha folder is mounted to `/opt/iroha` in Docker container.

 <aside class="notice">
 Docker environment will be removed when you detach from the container.